DDexxeDD/phtree-c-demo/README.md

 You will need [meson](https://mesonbuild.com/Getting-meson.html) and [ninja](https://ninja-build.org/) to build this project.

 You will also need [Raylib](https://github.com/raysan5/raylib).
-Build Raylib and place `libraylib.a` in `external/raylib` (or whatever you have to do to make Raylib work).
+Build Raylib and install it, or place `libraylib.a` in `external/raylib`.

 **Build**